bharadx07/expandify/README.md

 app.listen(8080);
 ```

 The ```renderFile``` function takes the path to your template, and returns a string as your compiled template.
 You can use the `res.send()` function to display the compiled template's HTML.
 You can also use a string instead of another file for your template with the ```render``` function.
-However, these docs will use the ```renderFile``` function for consistancy.
+However, these docs will use the ```renderFile``` function for consistency.
 It is also a good idea to seperate your templates into another file.

 Once you run `node index.js`, head to `localhost:8080` and you will see `Hey expandify templates!` on the screen!